l3af-project/l3afd/CONTRIBUTING.md

 ## Some Ways to Contribute

-- Report potential bugs.
+- Report potential bugs
-- Suggest product enhancements.
+- Suggest product enhancements
-- Increase our test coverage.
+- Increase our test coverage
-- Fix a bug.
+- Fix a bug
-- Implement a requested enhancement.
+- Implement a requested enhancement
-- Improve our guides and documentation.
-L3af Guides, Docs, and api godoc are deployed from this repo.
+- Improve our guides and documentation
+- Contribute code

 ## Clone and Provision Environment